Joe Biden puts blame on Afghan leaders | DW | 16.08.2021

 "I stand squarely behind my decision.
 After 20 years, I learned the hard way that there was never a good time to withdraw forces," Biden said.

-Although Biden admitted that Afghanistan's collapse, he insisted that the US "planned for every contingency" as he put the blame on Afghan forces.
+Although Biden admitted that Afghanistan's collapse was faster than expected, he insisted that the US "planned for every contingency" as he put the blame on Afghan forces.

 "Afghanistan political leaders gave up and fled the country," he said.
 "American troops cannot and should not be fighting the war, and dying in a war that Afghan forces are not willing to fight for themselves.''